Scan execution policies

 History

-The availability of this feature is controlled by a feature flag.
+The availability of the actions per policy limit is controlled by a feature flag.
 For more information, see the history.

 name string true Name of the policy.
 Maximum of 255 characters.

-description (optional) string true Description of the policy.
+description string false Description of the policy.

 rules array of rules true List of rules that the policy applies.